IjzerenHein/famous-flex/docs/LayoutController.md

 #### layoutController.swap(index, index2) ⇒ <code>LayoutController</code>
 Swaps two renderables at the given positions.

-This method is only supported for dataSources of type Array or ViewSequence.
+This method is only supported for dataSources of type Array or LinkedListViewSequence.

 **Kind**: instance method of <code>[LayoutController](#exp_module_LayoutController--LayoutController)</code>
 **Returns**: <code>LayoutController</code> - this